aczf099/academic-kickstart3/content/authors/admin/_index.md

 Hello,

-I am an Economist at the OECD in Paris since 2016, where I work in the International Finance Unit in the Investment Division.
-Before 2016, I worked for the risk analysis team at the European Systemic Risk Board in Frankfurt.
+I am an Economist at the OECD in Paris since 2016, where I work in the International Finance unit in the Investment Division.
+Before 2016, I worked for the Risk Analysis team at the European Systemic Risk Board (ECB) in Frankfurt.

 I have expertise in:
-- financial regulation, systemic risk, macroprudential policy
+- Financial regulation, systemic risk, macroprudential policy
-- international finance, capital flow management, FX policies
+- International finance, capital flow management, FX policies
-- financial services - market access and cross border provision
+- Financial services - market access and cross-border provision